sudouptime/lifelong-golfer-theory/README.md

 - Target line
 - Shot strategy

-Each decision consumes attention.
+Every decision consumes attention.

-As the number of variables increases, so does the mental effort required to play.
+The more variables that exist, the greater the mental load required to play.

-This theory attempts to reduce decisions that do not directly improve scoring performance.
+This theory seeks to eliminate decisions that do not directly contribute to better scoring.

-Reduce clubs.
+Reduce the number of clubs.

-Reduce movement patterns.
+Reduce the number of movement patterns.

-Remove tees.
+Eliminate tees.

-Remove gloves.
+Eliminate gloves.

 Assign clear responsibilities.

-Each of these choices follows the same philosophy.
+All of these decisions originate from the same philosophy.

 Reduce unnecessary management.

 Increase repeatability.

-Simplicity itself is not the objective.
+Simplicity is not the objective.

 Optimization is.